cobwebos/docs/articles/azure-stack/azure-stack-powershell-install.md

 # <a name="install-powershell-for-azure-stack"></a>Install PowerShell for Azure Stack

 Azure Stack compatible Azure PowerShell modules are required to work with Azure Stack.
 In this guide, we walk you through the steps required to install PowerShell in Azure Stack.
 You can use the steps described in this article either from MAS-CON01, Azure Stack host computer, or from a Windows-based external client if you are connected through VPN.

+   > [!NOTE]
+   > The following steps require PowerShell 5.0.
+To check your version, run $PSVersionTable.PSVersion and compare the "Major" version.
+   >
+   >

 Azure Stack supports the 1.2.8 version of Azure PowerShell.
 Azure Stack compatible AzureRM commands are installed from the PowerShell Gallery.
 To verify if PowerShell Gallery is available, open a PowerShell Console on the MAS-CON01 computer or on your local computer if you are connected through VPN and run the following command: